 Data

-We use the life tables from the Human Mortality Database (HMD), which contains high-quality mortality data for 49 populations and regions over a long time span (some of them starting in the 18th century, but most of them starting somewhere in the 20th century).
+We use life tables from the Human Mortality Database (HMD), which contains high-quality mortality data for 49 populations and regions over a long time-span (some of them starting in the 18th century, but most of them starting somewhere in the 20th century).
 Period life-tables for each country-year are available in the database, for women and men separately.

 Results